 - Tigers are very good swimmers and are known to swim large distances in search of prey.

 - More than half of the world’s tiger population lives in India.
-Lately, the Tiger population in India has seen a sharp increase thanks to the government’s efforts.
+Lately, the Tiger population in India has seen a sharp increase thanks to the conservation efforts.

 - International Tiger Day is celebrated on 29 July.